middleman/middlemanapp.com/source/basics/blogging.html.markdown

 The list of articles in your blog is accessible from templates as [`blog.articles`](http://rubydoc.info/github/middleman/middleman-blog/master/Middleman/Blog/BlogData#articles-instance_method), which returns a list of [`BlogArticle`](http://rubydoc.info/github/middleman/middleman-blog/master/Middleman/Blog/BlogArticle)s.

 Each [`BlogArticle`](http://rubydoc.info/github/middleman/middleman-blog/master/Middleman/Blog/BlogArticle) has some informative methods on it, and it is also a [`Resource`](http://rubydoc.info/gems/middleman-core/Middleman/Sitemap/Resource) from the [sitemap](/advanced/sitemap) which has even more information (such as the [`data`](http://rubydoc.info/gems/middleman-core/Middleman/CoreExtensions/FrontMatter/ResourceInstanceMethods#data-instance_method) from your [frontmatter](/basics/frontmatter/)).
-Within layouts and even your articles themselves you can get the current article via `current_article`,
+Within layouts and even your articles themselves you can get the current article via `current_article`.

-For example, the following shows the 5 most-recent articles and their summary:
+For example, the following shows the 5 most-recent articles and their summaries:

 ``` html
 <% blog.articles[0...5].each do |article| %>